verilogtester/pyalgo_love/README.md

 - printing the dictionary elements
 - seperate functions are written for each functionality. this code is modular and managable, as a user, you need to change the regular expresion at one location and other code remains the same

+- Parsed a template file and made copies per tests and generated testbenches with specific clock, reset, delay etc.